 The Road to a Zero Waste Campus

-Zero Waste Atlas Fellowship: Fall Class of 2020
+Zero Waste Atlas Fellowship: Spring Class of 2021

 The Zero Waste Atlas Fellowship is a brand new program PLAN launched in 2020 to collaborate with students and staff that are passionate about helping their campus develop a strategic plan to achieve zero waste.
 The Fellowship provides students with the hands-on training and experience to be able to perform a zero waste assessment of their campus.
 Atlas Fellows will learn how to use the Atlas Campus Programs Checklist to perform the interviews needed to gather data for the campus assessment.

 If you are a campus that is interested in receiving a Stage 1 Atlas Report and Score, but find the cost to be a prohibitive factor, we want to hear from you!
 Please submit your application materials and complete the Equitable Access section of the Fellowship Application Form.

 What is the Zero Waste Atlas?